kkaur89/sei54-project-one/README.md

 ## Project Timeline - 7 Days

 ### Day One:
 The first day was based around planning the game through Pseudocoding down to MVP level.
 Once I was signed off I started by creating the styling shell of my game so that I could visually see something on the screen.
-I had created the background and handbag wardobe, as well as selecting each handbag for the users.
+I had created the background and handbag wardrobe, as well as selecting each handbag for the users.
-The grid was then created and layered on top of the wadrobe.
+The grid was then created and layered on top of the wardrobe.
 Each cell of the grid was then given an "id" which the majority of the code would then be based around.

-In terms of functionality I managed to get the each of the bags to render in the cell by passing through the id, and using an event listener for the click.
-I was also able to switch between players once each of them had thier go.
+In terms of functionality I managed to get each of the bags to render in the cell by passing through the id, and using an event listener for the click.
+I was also able to switch between players once each of them had their go.

     const width = 6
     const height = 7